 Using the images above, take a few minutes to familiarize yourself with the name and appearance of each item that is included in the HackerBoxes Starter Workshop.
 Even if you are following along with your own materials, this is a nice array of parts and supplies for you to make sure you have on hand.
 Either way, reviewing these items and their names will help us know which of the various parts to use in a particular experiment.

-A very important additional item we will need is a real sense of adventure, DIY spirit, and hacker curiosity.
-Starting any adventure as a maker and creator can be an exciting challenge.
-In particular, this type of hobby electronics isn't always easy, but when you persist and enjoy the adventure, a great deal of satisfaction may be derived from persevering and figuring everything out!
+A very important additional thing you will need is a real sense of adventure, DIY spirit, and hacker curiosity.
+Starting in DIY electronics as a maker, experimenter, and creator can be an exciting challenge.
+While this type of hobby electronics isn't always easy, a great deal of satisfaction may be derived from sticking with it and figuring things out!

 Step 2: Solderless Breadboard